role2372/Informatik2Projekt/README.md

        1.2.1 The software should pull the CSV-File from the directory and list the given Values.

-    1.3 The software should give a choice-prompt.
+    1.3 The software should give a user choice-prompt.

-       1.3.1 The choice-prompt should include individual user input, viualization of CSV-File coordinates in a Map, calculation of ideal Route with visualization in a Map.
+       1.3.1 The user choice-prompt should include individual input by user, viualization of CSV-File coordinates in a Map, calculation of ideal route with visualization in a Map.

-   1.4 The software should give a return statement based upon uuser-selection.
+   1.4 The software should give a return statement based upon user-selection.

        1.4.1 the return-statement should include a statement of what it did.